bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 53°
+- 54°
-- mist
+- overcast clouds
-- 96% humidity
+- 81% humidity
-- 7 mph wind
+- 8 mph wind

-No precipitation in the past 24 hours
+0.2 inches of rain in the past 24 hours

 ## Temperature Comparison